 Medication and specialized medical equipment to help with pain.
 Moreover, Therapy to provide comfort and relief of pain symptoms.

-Near the end of life, patients may experience a range of discomforts, including pain, shortness of breath, nausea, anxiety, constipation, swelling, and insomnia, among others.
+Towards the later stages of the disease prognosis and the end of life care, patients may experience a range of discomforts, including pain, shortness of breath, nausea, anxiety, constipation, swelling, and insomnia, among others.
 A key goal of hospice care is to reduce these symptoms and increase the patient’s comfort level as much as possible.

 Easing these symptoms enhances patients’ well-being, enabling them to make the most of their remaining time.
 In fact, patients are more likely to receive higher-quality hospice pain management than non-hospice patients with similar health issues, research shows.

 The hospice team will assess the patient’s pain during each visit.
-They will use a pain rating scale, as well as the clinicians’ expertise.
+Using a pain rating scale, as well as the clinicians’ expertise.

 Pain rating scales include numeric measures (the patient rates pain from zero to 10 — from no pain to the worst possible pain); pictures of smiley faces with different expressions (the patient points to the face that best reflects their pain level); and the FLACC scale.